 * the diced carrot can be subbed for diced sweet potato

-* sub the fresh onion for 2-3 teaspoon of onion powder
+* sub the fresh onion for 2-3 teaspoons of onion powder

-* sub the fresh garlic for 2-3 teaspoon of garlic powder, or use garlic puree/easy garlic
+* sub the fresh garlic for 2-3 teaspoons of garlic powder, or use garlic puree/easy garlic

-* add some fresh basil to garnish or mix through the cooked Bolognese sauce
+* add some fresh basil to garnish or mix it through the cooked Bolognese

 * add some cherry tomatoes at the beginning of cooking or roast some tomatoes and mix through the sauce before serving

-If you enjoyed this spaghetti Bolognese with green lentils try our other quick Bolognese prepared with tempeh, ready in just 45 minutes or less.
+If you enjoyed our lentil Bolognese then do try our quick Bolognese prepared with tempeh, which can be ready in just 45 minutes or less.

 Equipment